dolce-emmy/PHP/README.md

 chmod +x xampp-linux-x64-8.2.4-0-installer.run
 sudo ./xampp-linux-x64-8.2.4-0-installer.run

-go to the xampp control panel and start the apache server
+go to the xampp control panel and cofigure the apache settings

 on the browser type: localhost/hello.php